-Query name Description businessServiceExtendedData This query gathers real-time extended information from business service CIs in UCMDB. hostExtendedData This query gathers real-time extended information (such as Asset, Party, Location, LogicalVolume, WindowsService, Printer, InstalledSoftware, FileSystem, IPAddress, Interface, DiskDevice, and Cpu) from the node CI type in UCMDB.
+Query name Description applicationExtendedData This query gathers real-time extended information from RunningSoftware CIs in UCMDB. businessServiceExtendedData This query gathers real-time extended information from business service CIs in UCMDB. hostExtendedData This query gathers real-time extended information (such as Asset, Party, Location, LogicalVolume, WindowsService, Printer, InstalledSoftware, FileSystem, IPAddress, Interface, DiskDevice, and Cpu) from the node CI type in UCMDB.